-People are asking how it is that the AGCO is authorizing cannabis retail stores that will open under the name of a company that had not been selected in the Expression of Interest lottery.
+People are asking how it is that the AGCO is authorizing cannabis retail stores that will open under the name of a company that had not been selected in one of the two lotteries.

 Before issuing a licence to an operator, the AGCO undertakes a comprehensive eligibility assessment of the applicant and all interested parties to ensure all legal and regulatory requirements have been met.
 If at any time the Registrar receives new information and determines that an applicant has not followed the rules of the lottery, that Applicant will be disqualified, which includes revoking their licence and authorization if they have already been issued.